 Having multiple exit strategies is also important in case the market takes a downturn while rehabilitating the house.
-[See Understanding Risk for Single Family House Renovation Projects coming soon]
+[See Understanding Risk for Single Family House Renovation Projects]

 A stable market provides a lot of opportunities for experienced investors to profit doing single-family house deals.
 Many investors who only work in hot markets get out when prices stabilize because they don’t know how to profit without dramatic price increases month over month.
 This creates more opportunity for those who can get off-market deals at the right price in a sideways market because there is less competition from other investors who are looking for deals.

 Now let’s look at how to profit flipping houses in any type of market, including a downward market.